What is School Counseling?

 • Comprehensive in Scope:

-School Counselors focus on what all students from Kindergarten through 12th grade should know and be able to do academically, career-wise and personally/socially.
+School Counselors focus on what students from Kindergarten through 12th grade should know and be able to do academically, mentally and socially.

 • Preventative in Design:

 The school guidance curriculum teaches specific skills and learning opportunities that serve as prevention education.